Zimbabwe national cricket team: 2014–2021: fall in rankings, loss to associates, and failure to reach 2019 World Cup

 At the 2014 World Twenty20 in Bangladesh, Zimbabwe was eliminated in the group stage.
 A last-ball defeat against Ireland was followed by victories over the Netherlands (also off the last ball) and the United Arab Emirates, but a resounding win for the Netherlands over Ireland meant that the Dutch progressed to the Super 10 stage on net run-rate.

 In July 2014, Zimbabwe hosted Afghanistan in a four-ODI series.
 They won the first two matches, before the Afghans won the last two to draw the series.
 The following month, Zimbabwe hosted South Africa in a single-Test and three-ODI series, losing all four matches.

 Following the South African tour, Australia arrived in Zimbabwe for a triangular ODI series with the hosts and South Africa.
 While Zimbabwe lost their first two matches, to Australia and South Africa respectively, they pulled off a significant upset by beating Australia in the 4th match of the series.
 This was the first time Zimbabwe had beaten Australia in 31 years, with their last win coming in the 1983 world cup in England.
 Despite this win, Zimbabwe lost their final match and were knocked out of the tournament.

 In late 2014, Zimbabwe toured Bangladesh for a three-Test and five-ODI series.
 They lost all eight matches.
 Following this, Stephen Mangongo was sacked as coach.
 In late December 2014, Zimbabwe Cricket appointed Dav Whatmore as coach, replacing Mangongo.

+The West Indies' and Zimbabwe's players lining up for their national anthems before their match at the 2015 Cricket World Cup.

 Zimbabwe geared up for the 2015 Cricket World Cup by winning all games against Northern Districts XI before facing New Zealand in their first warm-up game.
 New Zealand were reduced to 157/7 before rain intervened.
 In the next game, Zimbabwe upset Sri Lanka by seven wickets.
-Zimbabwe lost their opening game to South Africa, following which they beat the United Arab Emirates before losing to West Indies.
+Zimbabwe lost their opening game to South Africa, following which they beat the United Arab Emirates before losing to West Indies, with the match being famous for Chris Gayle's 215.
 Zimbabwe then went on to lose a close encounter to Pakistan.

 During the Pool B match between Ireland and Zimbabwe, Sean Williams was caught by Ireland's John Mooney in a close run chase.
 Mooney was extremely close to the boundary and eight different television replays were inconclusive as to whether his foot had touched the boundary rope.
 Meanwhile, Williams had walked and the umpires signaled him out.
 Zimbabwe went on to lose the game and was knocked out of the tournament as a result.
 In their last game, Zimbabwe lost to India.
 Zimbabwe finished their world cup campaign with just one win over UAE in the first round.
 Despite this, Zimbabwe turned out to be very competitive and suffered four of the closest losses in the preliminary round of the tournament.